ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Many claims in Evidence simply will pass through the Verifier to the Relying Party without modification.
 They will be verified as authentic from the device by the Verifier just through normal verification of the Attester's signature.
-They will be protected from modification when they are conveyed to the Relying Party by whatever means is used to protect Attestation Results.
+They will be protected against modification when they are conveyed to the Relying Party by whatever means is used to protect Attestation Results.
 (The details of that protection are out of scope of this document.)
+The UEID, {{UEID}}, and Location, {{location}}, claims are examples of claims that are passed through.

 Some claims in Evidence will be verified by the Verifier by comparison to Reference Values.
 In this case the claims in Evidence will not likely be conveyed to the Relying Party.
 Instead, some claim indicating they were checked may be added to the Attestation Results or it may be tacitly known that the Verifier always does this check.
+For example, the Verifier receives the Software Evidence claim, {{swevidence}}, compares it to reference values and conveys the results to the Relying Party in a Software Measurement Results Claim, {{swresults}}.

 In some cases the Verifier may provide privacy-preserving functionality by stripping or modifying claims that do not posses sufficient privacy-preserving characteristics.
+For example, the data in the Location claim, {{location}}, may be modified to have a precision of a few kilometers rather than a few meters.

 ## EAT Operating Models